JSEcoin/platform/README.md

 ### Development

-If you are interested in developing and enhancing contributing to the JSEcoin Project you can start up the developer environments with the following commands:
+If you are interested in contributing to the JSEcoin Project you can start up the developer environments with the following commands:

 ```bash
 ######